Overview

 Occasionally, the client can elect to direct trades to a particular broker.
 At the outset of the advisory

-stated in Item 4.C.
-Based on this discussion, clients should understand that they likely will pay a higher
+in Item 4.C.
+Based on this discussion, clients should understand that they likely will pay a higher brokerage

-brokerage commission and will likely receive less favorable prices and execution than might be possible
+commission and will likely receive less favorable prices and execution than might be possible otherwise.
+In

-otherwise.
-In these situations, the client is expected to negotiate the commission rate and scale.
-Further, in
+these situations, the client is expected to negotiate the commission rate and scale.
+Further, in broker directed

-broker directed accounts, it is unlikely that the client will benefit from volume discounts available to other
+accounts, it is unlikely that the client will benefit from volume discounts available to other clients in an

 Aggregating Orders